CRYPTO COM charge on bank statement: what it is and how to verify it

 What should I check first if I do not recognize a CRYPTO COM charge?

-Review your Crypto.com transaction history, linked payment methods, and recent security activity, then compare the exact amount and date against your bank statement.
+Review your Crypto.com transaction history, linked payment methods, recurring buys, and recent security activity, then compare the exact amount and date against your statement.

 Should I contact my bank if the CRYPTO COM charge looks unauthorized?